wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/sql-database/sql-database-migrate-ssms.md

 The deployment process can be broken into two steps: export and import.
 In the first step, a BACPAC file is created which is then used as input in the second step.

 1. Provision a logical server using the Azure Management Portal.
-2. Locate the source database in the SSMS Object Explorer and select the task, **Deploy Database to Azure SQL Database…**
+2. Locate the source database in the SSMS Object Explorer and select the task, **Deploy Database to Azure SQL DatabaseâŚ**

 	![Export a data-tier application from the Tasks menu](./media/sql-database-migrate-ssms/04MigrateusingSSMS.png)